Flag of Canada

 4. Continue agitation while filling the remainder of the spray tank.

-5. After use, clean the spray tank.
+5. After use, clean the spray tank according to label precautions.

 FAQ